-Job Enrichment and Job Enlargement
+Job Enrichment vs. Job Enlargement

 Where possible, team members should have the opportunity to take on some tasks traditionally done by managers.
 These can include planning, executing and evaluating the jobs they do.
-This helps to develop initiative, and can also reduce the pressure on managers who feel like they are being pulled in too many directions.
+This helps to develop initiative, and can also reduce the pressure on managers who feel like they're being pulled in too many directions.

-What Are Some Job Enrichment Techniques?
+What Are Some Job-Enrichment Techniques?